odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

           most memorable places you will ever visit.

-          Varanasi's riverside ghats are fabulous for exploring on your own - the rest of the day is free for you to walk around and absorb the unique atmosphere.
+          Varanasi’s riverside ghats are fabulous for exploring on your own - the rest of the day is free for you to walk around and absorb the unique atmosphere.
       - type: hotel